kamil-kw/pink-is-the-new-kindness/README.md

 3. Back to Top Link

-This was a typo in that the <i> element from font-awesome wasn’t copied correctly.
+This was a typo in that the element from font-awesome wasn’t copied correctly.

 It was corrected from: